Michigan Highways: Since 1997.

 History: 1919 (Nov 19, 21) – On these two days, a grand total of 12.25 miles of state trunkline mileage is officially assumed into the state trunkline system and designated as M-88.
 On Wednesday, Nov 19, the 8.0 miles of the new route in Custer Twp of Antrim Co is tranferred to state control, while two days later on Friday, Nov 21, the remainder of the route—the 1.5 miles from M-13 (present-day US-131) in downtown Mancelona westerly to the Mancelona/Custer Twp line and the 2.75 miles from the Custer/Kearny Twp line northerly into downtown Bellaire—is officially assumed into the system.
 With a few very minor modifications, these segments also reflect the route of modern-day M-88 from Mancelona to Bellaire.

-1927 (Feb 25) – An additional 14.2 miles of state trunkline route are officially determined for M-88 from the existing terminus in downtown Bellaire to a new western terminus at US-31 in Eastport.
+1927 (Feb 25) – An additional 14.2 miles of state trunkline route are officially established for M-88 from the existing terminus in downtown Bellaire to a new western terminus at US-31 in Eastport.
 From downtown Bellaire, M-88 now along its present-day route through Central Lake to Eastport.

-1927 (Apr 20) – While there are approximately ten instances where the route of M-88 is improved by the construction of a "cut-off"—a more gently sweeping curve alignment where before there had only been a 90º or similarly-sharp turn—one is major enough to warrant its own trunkline determination (and cancellation for the former route).
+1927 (Apr 20) – While there are approximately ten instances where the route of M-88 is improved by the construction of a "cut-off"—a more gently sweeping curve alignment where before there had only been a 90º or similarly-sharp turn—one is major enough to warrant its own trunkline establishment (and cancellation for the former route).
 On this date, a new 0.4-mile sweeping curve from Alden Hwy heading east toward Mancelona to Bailey Rd heading north toward Bellaire is officially assumed into the system, replacing the former 0.5-mile long route including a 90º turn between those two roads.
 The former route is turned back to county control.

 1929 – During 1929, M-88 between Bellaire and Eastport is used as a temporary routing of US-31 while the portion of that highway between Elk Rapids and Eastport was being reconstructed.